| Welcome to New Zealand Government

 wired household

+or community.
 The electronic revolution in the delivery of government services is

 expected to lead not only to increased effectiveness, but also to

+improved efficiency.
 Increasingly, people will begin to sift information for themselves and

 contact officials at a distance using a variety of channels.
 While